alsash110/comm-2216-obs/docs/files/CRUD.md

 >touch test.txt
 >```

->Test if the *`test.txt`* file was actually created by listing the contents of our current directory with the following command.
+>Test if the *`test.txt`* file is inside the directory with the following command.

 >```
 >ls
 >```

->You should be able to see that the file named *`test.txt`* exists inside your current directory.
+>You can see that the file named *`test.txt`* exists inside your current directory.

 >![Root user](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/files/rootuser.png?raw=true "Root user")
 <br />
 <br />

-**2.** Enter the following command to read the contents of our file.
+**2.** Enter the following command to read the contents of the file.

 >```
 >cat test.txt
 >```

->You will notice that nothing happened.
-That's because nothing has been input into the *`test.txt`* file!
+>You will notice that there is no output.
+That's because nothing was input into the *`test.txt`* file!
 <br />
 <br />